drvcodenta/threads_2.0/README.md

 4. **User Discovery**: A user search feature enables easy discovery of other users on the platform.
 5. **Personal Profiles**: Each user has a dedicated profile page to showcase their information and activity.
 6. **Responsive Design**: The application seamlessly adapts to all device viewports, ensuring a consistent and optimal user experience across desktop, mobile, and tablet devices.
-7. **Deployment Note**: While the application is fully functional with the core features demonstrated in the provided video, it is currently encountering deployment-related issues.
-These issues are being addressed, and a fully functional deployed version will be available soon.

 We'll dive deep into various functionalities, including: